dhyzy123/StyU-STD/README.md

 ## StyU-STD

 This repository contains the core implementation of 'StyU-STD'.
+The related paper has been accepted by SMC 2025.

 ### Style-Diverse Sample Generation from Unlabeled Data